After Botching Ronny Jackson’s VA Nomination, Trump Doubles Down

 White House officials were still scrambling to determine whether there was any truth to the claims on Tuesday, but in the meantime they released performance reviews in which President Obama praised Jackson.
 Leaders of the Veterans Affairs Committee have formally asked the Trump administration for “any and all communications” related to the allegations.
 Several lawmakers expressed annoyance that they were left to do the work of properly vetting Trump’s pick.

-“It has been really careless, maybe even negligent, about the vetting in a number of these nominations,” said Democratic Senator Richard Blumenthal, a member of the Veterans’ Affairs Committee.
+“It has been really careless, maybe even negligent, about the vetting in a number of these nominations,” said Democratic senator Richard Blumenthal, a member of the Veterans’ Affairs Committee.

 Republican Senator Lisa Murkowski said Trump’s comments on Tuesday only made the problem worse.